Human rights of Kurdish people in Turkey: Political representation

 The Turkish Constitution bans the formation of political parties on an ethnic basis.
 Article 81 of the Political Party Law states that only Turkish is allowed to be used in the political activities of parties.
 Several Kurdish political parties have been shut down by the Turkish Constitutional Court under excuse of supporting the PKK.
 In 2012, the left-wing Kurdish Peoples' Democratic Party was founded and the party has continued to operate, gaining 50 seats in parliament after the November 2015 elections.

 In Turkey, after 2014, political such as Kurdistan Democratic Party in Turkey (PDK-T), Kurdistan Socialist Party (PSK), Kurdistan Freedom Party (PAK) and the Kurdistan Communist Party (KKP) has been established.
 But, in 2019, the Chief Public Prosecutor's Office of the Supreme Court of Appeals has filed a closure case against the KKP, PAK, PSK and PDK-T because they have the word 'Kurdistan' in their names.

 Internally displaced people (IDPs)

 During the 1980s and 1990s, Turkey displaced a large number of its citizens from rural areas in south-eastern Anatolia by destroying thousands of villages and using forced displacement.
 The Turkish government claimed forced displacements were intended to protect the Kurds from the Kurdish militant organization Kurdistan Workers' Party (PKK).
 Although the Turkish security forces did not differentiate the armed militants from the civilian population they were supposed to be protecting.
 By the mid-1990s, more than 3,000 villages had been wiped from the map and according to official figures 378,335 Kurdish villagers had been displaced and left homeless.

+Maps

+In 2017, Turkey banned the terms "Kurdistan" and "Kurdish regions".
+In 2018, the government had a user-generated map of Kurdistan, which it deemed "terrorist propaganda", removed from Google Maps.